Skip to main content

 Understanding reactionary radicalism

 According to the findings of ISLAM-OPHOB-ISM, those who feel neglected, excluded, marginalised, alienated and forgotten are likely to manifest a reactionary form of radicalisation that is often exploited by anti-systemic political and societal formations such as right-wing populist parties and movements.
 One of the most surprising results seems to be that the density of Islamophobic discourse was much less than expected.
 The focus of the native youths was mostly on the socioeconomic, political, spatial and nostalgic forms of deprivation that they experience in everyday life.
 “The most effective deradicalisation strategy would be to create programmes that reduce the anger and anxiety caused by marginalising factors like unemployment and discrimination,” suggests postdoctoral researcher Ayşe Benevento.
-Another remarkable result was the realisation of how much all interlocutors appreciated talking about their everyday lives and communicating with the researchers about the hardships they experience.
-The latter are mostly related to different forms of intersectional discrimination, labelling, framing, exclusion and humiliation.
-Both groups of youngsters appreciated the chance to share feelings and perceived discriminations.
-This led the researchers to initiate an act of active listening by generating the hashtag #LendThemYourEars through which the youngsters could communicate their expressions with the public using the project’s Twitter account.
+Another remarkable result was the realisation of how much all interlocutors appreciated talking about their everyday lives and communicating with the researchers about the hardships they experienced.
+The latter are mostly related to different forms of intersectional discrimination, labelling, framing, exclusion, discrimination, stigmatisation, inequality and humiliation.
+Both groups of youngsters appreciated the chance to share feelings and perceived discrimination.
+This prompted the researchers to start actively listening by creating the hashtag #LendThemYourEars.
+Through this hashtag, young people could share their thoughts and feelings with the public via the project's Twitter account.

 Solidifying research findings for an effective deradicalisation process

-Based on the rich corpus of publications the project has produced, the team will prepare policy recommendations for actors operating at local, national and transnational European levels.
-One of the most important reasons for radicalisation among youth groups, according to project findings, is the fact that many state actors no longer invest in the formation of cultural, youth and community centres.
+Based on the rich corpus of publications the project has produced, the team has prepared policy recommendations for actors such as the EU, national governments, local and regional administrations, non-governmental organisations, civil society and media organs.
+One of the most important reasons for radicalisation among youth groups, according to project findings, is the fact that many state actors no longer invest in the formation of cultural, youth and community centres where young people can express their anger, anxiety, frustration and resentment through aesthetic forms of expression, or sports facilities.
+Since all radicalisation is local, the central and local state actors and relevant civil society organisations should prioritise the formation of third spaces where young people from diverse backgrounds can communicate with each other, and invest in the practices of collaboration, co-creation, communication, dialogue, and active citizenship.
 There is a need for popular culture, arts, music, dance, performativity and sports activities that bring young people together to communicate with each other.
-They can use these to express their feelings of alienation and structural ‘outsiderism’ not through ontological violence, but through aesthetic forms such as music, dance, graffiti, painting and sports.
+They could express their feelings of alienation and structural 'outsiderism' not through destructive means, but through creative forms such as music, dance, graffiti, painting, and sports.
 To this end, ISLAM-OPHOB-ISM aspires to engage civil society organisations, universities, schools and municipalities.

 Keywords